cue-lang/cue/doc/ref/spec.md

 _Field comprehensions_ follow a `Field` with a clause sequence, where the label and value of the field are evaluated for each iteration.
-The label must be an identifier or interpreted_string_lit, where the later may be a string interpolation that refers to the identifiers defined in the clauses.
+The label must be an identifier or simple_string_lit, where the later may be a string interpolation that refers to the identifiers defined in the clauses.
 Values of iterations that map to the same label unify into a single field.